 Due to extensive damage to the fields, the Snow Hill Road Park Soccer Fields 1 and 2, located at 619 Snow Hill Road, are closed for maintenance and repair until further notice.

 Repaving of the existing asphalt on various trails throughout Durham began Spring 2022.
+The trails are being repaved to fix cracking, potholes, and minor drainage issues and add a center dashed line.
 While under construction, portions of the trails will be closed until complete.
 Construction is expected to be completed Spring 2023.
 For additional information about this project, visit the City of Durham Public Works page and check out the 2022-2023 Trail Repair Project Map.